JANCOKRAIMUBAWOK/UrlTok2/README.md

 - A function to check the Github repository and the Discord Support servers.
 - *Don't have Discord?
 You can always open an issue on Github.*

+# To do list
+- Adding multiple api's
+- Adding more quality options

 # Contributing

 Any form of contribution is greatly welcome, for major changes please open an issue first to discuss what you would like to change.